Holcus lanatus: Invasive species and habitat preferences

 In a European survey of weed contamination in cereal seed in 1970, Holcus lanatus seed was found in 1% of samples.
 H. lanatus is an indicator of poor soil, low grazing levels, and poor drainage.
 It is tolerant of a range of soil pH, but grows best between 5.0 and 7.5.
 It exhibits climatic tolerance over a wide altitude range, but severe frosts can kill it.
 It does not survive trampling and puddling.
 It can be controlled in some European locations by increasing available potassium and phosphorus, increasing stock, and improving drainage.
 These remedies are not as effective in North America.

 Noxious weed

 Holcus lanatus is a significant pest weed in Australia, as it is a winter-growing C_{3} grass and survives droughts and hot summers as seed.
 It is distasteful to stock unless it is young and little other plant material is available.
 The flowers are wind-pollinated and usually out-crossing.
 The first seeds become viable 5 to 9 days after flowering and all are viable after 20 days.
-Seeds are shed from in summer and early autumn.
+Seeds are shed in summer and early autumn.
 One panicle has 100 to 380 seeds, with 177,000 to 240,000 seeds per plant, depending on time of emergence.